renovatebot/renovate/docs/usage/upgrade-recommendations.md

 ### Make updating easy and fast

-Insert recommendations from Renovate maintainers here on how to deal with a team that doesn't want to apply updates, arguments to convince people to update often, dealing with team dynamics, and so on.

-Here's my short list:

-- Run Renovate bot on all projects
 - Make sure building the project is as fast as it can be
-- Run automated tests on each PR
 - Have automated tests for the critical path of your project
+- Run the automated tests on every PR
+- Enable [GitHub Merge Queue](./key-concepts/automerge.md/#github-merge-queue) to speed up merges

+### Talk with your team about the update process

+Insert recommendations from Renovate maintainers here on how to deal with a team that doesn't want to apply updates, arguments to convince people to update often, dealing with team dynamics, and so on.

+#### Ground rules

+- Run Renovate bot on _all_ projects
 - Avoid long lived branches that diverge from `main` over time
+- Dig beyond "developer error" when things go wrong, focus on the process
 - Ensure company policy allows frequent updates
-- Dig beyond "developer error" when things go wrong, focus on the process
-- Enable GitHub Merge Queue to speed up merges

 ## How we use Renovate